 17 April, 2020

-Director of Engineering at Process Street
+VP of Product & Engineering at Process Street

 In the weeks since Covid-19 became a pandemic, our lives have been reshaped into something of a new norm.
 A new norm that entails sheltering in place, cooking meals in our own kitchen, spending virtual time with family and friends, educating our children using online platforms, and of course, working from home!